Halloween is creeping up on us. One thing I’ve heard quite

 which makes decorating for Halloween a cinch!

-Where To Find Halloween Ideas & Inspiration
+Where I Find Halloween Ideas & Inspiration

-A lot of people don’t associate Gothic with French,
+I’m not sure why, but people don’t associate Gothic with French,

 but Gothic architecture is indeed French.